Who We Are

 Marla currently serves on the board of Democratic Jewish Outreach PA (DJOP), was appointed to the Inaugural Committee for Governor Josh Shapiro, serves as a member of The Center for Loving Kindness board, and is a cohort member in a Black / Jewish dialogue for Catapult Greater Pittsburgh and National Council of Jewish Women.
 Marla lives in the Fox Chapel area with her husband Michael and their two sets of fraternal twins.

-Client Relations Associate
+Client Relations Manager

 Johanna Leshner